Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 2. TRIPLE XXX

-Price: $6.40/ four pack.
+Price: $6.40/ four-pack.
 Individual bottles sold in specialty stores.

 Info:

-The website has a whole novel on this root beer’s orgins, but basically it can be summed up as: was made a long time ago, changed hands a few times, and crafted to taste like the original recipe.
+The website has a whole novel on this root beer’s origins, but basically it can be summed up as: was made a long time ago, changed hands a few times, and crafted to taste like the original recipe.
 That’ belied by the label, which is the same as all the others: sugar, water, natural and artificial flavors.
 No real surprises.

 What did surprise me was the taste.